-Wills – to DIY or not to DIY?
+Wills: to DIY or Not to DIY?

 Nothing alarms me more as a solicitor than hearing a client tell me that their loved one has passed away and left a DIY Will.

 The reason for my alarm is it will mean a fair amount of work for me to unravel the Will which may very likely expose my client to not insignificant costs, both monetary and emotionally.

 The myriad other issues resulting from the DIY Will meant it took an inordinate amount of time and lots of documents required to be presented to the court before Probate was eventually granted.

 A DIY Will may not be signed properly or the signatures may be in the wrong places on the Will.

-Oh and here’s the kicker, even if the DIY Will doesn’t meet the formalities required to make a Will valid, a court may still regard that document as a recording of a persons wishes regardless as to whether it does, in fact, record those wishes correctly.
+Oh and here’s the kicker, even if the DIY Will doesn’t meet the formalities required to make a Will valid, a court may still regard that document as a recording of a person’s wishes regardless as to whether it does, in fact, record those wishes correctly.